CookiePawpad/DucatKiosk/README.md

 Mouse over item you want to check
 Press Shift+Z
 Result box stays open for 12 seconds and will close if you left click or start another search

+**Vaulted Items**
+config.ini contains a list of vaulted items
+The list will be kept up to date so the latest version should reflect whats currently vaulted or
+you can change this list yourself, just reload script after doing so
+Vaulted items are seperated by enter key example below
+Lotus Prime
+Kavat Prime
+Clem Prime

 **Options**
 Options is accessed by tray icon
 Checkmarked equals enabled while no checkmark equals disabled